-Opening a couple credit card accounts and taking out a small, manageable loan can improve your credit score, assuming you make every payment on time.
-Spend a few minutes reading our quick primer on credit, 10 Ways to Improve Your Credit Score Fast, to learn how the system works.
+Opening a couple of credit card accounts and taking out a small, manageable loan can improve your credit score, assuming you make every payment on time.
+Spend a few minutes reading our quick primer on credit, “10 Ways to Improve Your Credit Score Fast,” to learn how the system works.

 You might be surprised by how credit works.
-For example, having no credit cards makes you appear, oddly, like a credit risk to the scoring system because it has no information to go on for assessing your creditworthiness.
+For example, strange as it may seem, having no credit cards makes you appear like a credit risk to the scoring system because it has no information to go on for assessing your creditworthiness.

-Remember, too, that when you apply for credit, lenders look at other things besides your score, including any collections, bankruptcies, charge offs, court judgments against you and how long ago they happened.
+Remember, too, that when you apply for credit, lenders look at other things besides your score, including any collections, bankruptcies, charge offs and court judgments against you, as well as how long ago they happened.

-Nothing matters to your credit more than making every single payment on time.
+Nothing matters to your credit more than making every single payment due on time.
 Your payment history accounts for a whopping 35 percent of your credit score, more than any other factor.
-(Here’s how FICO, the inventor of the credit score, explains what goes into its scoring).
+(Here’s how FICO, which also is known as the Fair Isaac Corp., explains what goes into its scoring).